njaremko/podcast/README.md

     - [ ] sh
 - [ ] Searching for podcasts...(WIP)

-By default, podcasts are downloaded to $HOME/Podcasts, but this folder can be set with the $PODCAST environmental variable.
+By default, podcasts are downloaded to `$HOME/Podcasts`, but this folder can be set with the `$PODCAST` environmental variable.

-How many latest episodes to download when subscibing to new podcasts can be set in the $PODCAST/.config YAML file
+How many latest episodes to download when first subscibing to new podcasts can be set in the `$PODCAST/.config.yaml` YAML file

 Downloads can be done a variety of ways: